 He finally goes to the door, and standing there is Elisabeth.
 “Oh you’re still up I see…I figured you’d be asleep…I hope you won’t be too angry I wanted to see you.”
 He laughs with relief.
 “I’m pleased you’re here…I wanted to see you again.
 You made me feel so much at home tonight.
 I’m very attracted to you my dear.”

 They sit on the bed together.
-She repeats the name in the book “Carmus, I see that you were planning to read this, in that case I will leave.”
-As she begins to get up, he grabs her and says, “No please stay here, promise…Elisabeth I must tell you that I think you’re the most loveliest girl on this earth.”
+She repeats the name in the book “Carmus, I see that you were planning to read this, in that case, I will leave.”
+As she begins to get up, he grabs her and says, “No please stay here, promise…Elisabeth, I must tell you that I think you’re the loveliest girl on this earth.”

 “Oh Alan, I’m so very happy you said that…kiss me…be mine then.”
-She whispers it again, “kiss me…love me Alan…love me” He embraces her, she grabs him around the neck and cheek to cheek she says in his ear, “oh yes my dearest.”
+She whispers it again, “Kiss me…love me Alan…love me” He embraces her, and she grabs him around the neck and cheek to cheek she says in his ear, “Oh yes my dearest.”
 Her hands grip the back of his head, she looks in exquisite pain as he buries his face in her neck, lavishing her with kisses.
 Their theme plays gently.

-We here Elisabeth speaking and moaning in the midst of their passionate love making while Julia listens tortured by the sound of Elisabeth in the throws of passion with this other man.
+We hear Elisabeth speaking and moaning in the midst of their passionate lovemaking while Julia listens tortured by the sound of Elisabeth in the throws of passion with this other man.